 Porn is part of trafficking, too

 This definition allows for many different sex trafficking scenarios that may not get as much news coverage to be prosecuted.
-Those unfamiliar with this issue, may imagine the Hollywood situations, such as a girl or boy kidnapped in a foreign country, chained and forced into prostitution.
-Or boys and girls from a foreign country smuggled into the US and similarly abused.
+Those unfamiliar with this issue, may imagine the Hollywood situations, such as kids getting kidnapped in a foreign country, and then being chained up and forced into selling sex.

 These stories do exist.
 They are real, but they aren’t the only scenarios.

-Because of the variety of circumstances in which sex trafficking occurs, there are many contributing causes subject to differences in cultures, economies, political influences and legislation to name a few.
-For example, Europe has seen a rise in sex trafficking of refugees whereas the child cybersex industry has grown in the Philippines.
+Because of the variety of circumstances in which sex trafficking occurs, there are many contributing causes subject to differences in cultures, economies, political influences, and legislation to name a few.
+For example, Europe has seen a rise in the sex trafficking of refugees whereas the child sex slavery industry has grown in the Philippines.

 How porn affects the supply and demand for exploitation

-Of course, not only does porn influence the demand and behavior of sex trafficking, the sad truth is that sometimes porn is a record that sex trafficking took place.
+Of course, not only does porn influence the demand and behavior of sex trafficking and the purchase of commercial sex, the sad truth is that sometimes porn is a record that sex trafficking took place.

 Consider all the facts before consuming